softchris/azure-book/azure-data-storage.md

   - Cool storage tier, optimized for data that is infrequently accessed and stored for at least 30 days
   - Archive storage tier, for data that is rarely accessed and stored for at least 180 days with flexible latency requirements
 - **Encryption and replication**, Azure provides `security` and `high availability` to your data through encryption and replication features.
+Encryption for storage services:
+  - **Azure Storage Service Encryption (SSE)** for data at rest helps you secure your data to meet the organization's security and regulatory compliance.
+It encrypts the data before storing it and decrypts the data before retrieving it.
+The encryption and decryption are transparent to the user.
+  - **Client-side encryption** is where the data is already encrypted by the client libraries.
+Azure stores the data in the encrypted state at rest, which is then decrypted during retrieval.